top of page

 Stress and Serious Health Problems

-Left unchecked, chronic stress doesn't just make daily life harder; it can also lead to major health problems:
+Left unchecked, chronic stress doesn’t just complicate daily life; it can also lead to major health problems, such as:

 • Heart issues (including heart disease and high blood pressure)